FBoucher/stream-projects/Streams/2019-08-07-Keep-Sub-Clean.md

 Summary
 -------

 In this session, Frank is starting a new project to Automatically delete "expired" resources inside our Azure Subscription.
-First things dto do is to get familliar with the Kusto Query Language (KQL)...
+First things to do is to get familiar with the Kusto Query Language (KQL)...

 Replay
 ------